Updated May 2026

 Helping Reduce Pain

 At Chapel Hill OBGYN, we realize that sex is just one facet of your gynecological health, but it can influence your overall sense of well-being.
-Please don’t ever be embarrassed to discuss your sexual health with us.
 Remember that we want to work together with you to help you live a healthy life.

 But What About Sex During Pregnancy?